Police Policy & Data

 At the May 17, 2021 meeting, Worthington City Council approved an ordinance to fund the purchase of body worn cameras and related equipment.
 See the ordinance here.
-Body worn cameras are expected to be implemented later in 2021.
+Body worn cameras are expected to be implemented in early 2022.
 In April, Police Chief Robert Ware provided information at a City Council meeting for discussion on the City’s current Use of Force policy, which was updated in December 2020, as well as the proposed body worn camera program.

 - April 12, 2021 City Council Presentation